Green salamander: Description and taxonomy

-The green salamanders scientific name is Aneides aeneus.
-The name, Aneides, is Greek for "lacking form or shape", in reference to their flattened, elongated bodies.
-The species epithet, aeneus, is Latin, meaning bronze or copper, and refers to their dorsal coloration.
+The green salamander's scientific name is Aneides aeneus.
+The generic name, Aneides, is Greek for "lacking form or shape", in reference to its flattened, elongated body.
+The specific epithet, aeneus, is Latin, meaning bronze or copper, and refers to its dorsal coloration.
 The green salamander is small and notably flat.
-Green, lichen-like blotches against a darker dorsum make Aneides aeneus the only salamander in North America with green markings.
+Green, lichen-like blotches against a darker dorsum make A. aeneus the only salamander in North America with green markings.
 A. aeneus possesses squared toe-tips, large, conspicuous eyes, and a light blue to yellow ventral surface.
 The square toe-tips, as well as a prehensile tail, are morphological adaptations that help the salamander with climbing.
-Adults range from 8–12 cm (3 to 5 in) with 14 to 15 costal grooves.
+Adults range from 8 to 12 cm (3 to 5 inches) in total length (tail included), with 14 to 15 costal grooves.

-Aeneus was formerly considered the only species of the Aneides genus found in the Eastern United States.
+Aeneus was formerly considered the only species of the genus Aneides found in the Eastern United States.
 However, some claimed that there could be up to four different species of Aneides between the Cumberland Plateau and Blue Ridge Escarpment populations.
 A 2019 study found several A. aeneus populations to represent distinct taxonomic groups, supporting the presence of a possible species complex.
-At least one was found to represent a distinct species in its own right, the Hickory Nut Gorge green salamander (A. caryaensis).
-The subgenus Castaneides was created to contain all eastern species of Aneides, with caryaensis being the most basal member of the complex.
+At least one was found to represent a distinct species in its own right, the Hickory Nut Gorge green salamander (Aneides caryaensis).
+The subgenus Castaneides was created to contain all eastern species of Aneides, with A. caryaensis being the most basal member of the complex.
 Castaneides diverged from the Aneides hardii lineage between 27.2 and 32.3 million years ago.
 Aneides aeneus is considered the most primitive of its genus.

 Members of Castaneides are the only salamanders in North America with green markings.
 Due also to their hyper-specific habitat, they are almost unmistakable when found in the field.

 Geographic distribution

 Aneides aeneus is known to inhabit both the Alleghenies and Cumberland Plateau, reaching from southwestern Pennsylvania to northern Alabama and northeastern Mississippi.
 It is also commonly found in South-Central Ohio.
 Isolated populations are known at the Blue Ridge Escarpment at the junction of Georgia, North Carolina and South Carolina.
 The range of the Alleghenies and Cumberland Plateau extends southwest from Fayette County, Pennsylvania through eastern West Virginia, eastern Kentucky, the extreme western portions of Virginia, Tennessee, and Alabama.
 The population discovered in 1930 in the Great Smoky Mountains National Park has not been located since.
-There may be disjunct populations on Clinch Mountain, on Bays Mountain and the Appalachian Ridge and Valley, and in the Inner Central Basin of Tennessee (Redmond and Scott, 1996).
+There may be disjunct populations on Clinch Mountain, on Bays Mountain and the Appalachian Ridge and Valley, and in the Inner Central Basin of Tennessee.